bitfocus/companion-module-obs-studio/HELP.md

 **Switching & Transitions**
 * Change Scene
 * Preview Scene
-* Smart Scene Switcher *(Previews selected scene or, if scene is already in preview, transtions the scene to program)*
+* Smart Scene Switcher *(Previews selected scene or, if scene is already in preview, transitions the scene to program)*
 * Transition Preview to Program *(Performs the selected transition and then makes the transition the new default)*
 * Quick Transition *(Performs the selected transition and then returns to the default transition)*
 * Set Transition Type